facg3/todo-list/README.md

 Teamwork.
 Progress was accelerating starting from 0 in the functinos, since we had no idea about the pre-made code, the functionality of it was ambiguous for the entire process of going through logic.js.
 But eventually..
 Whorray!

 ## Plan
 Mohammad and Marwa had created the addTodo, deleteTodo functions while I -Noureldean- worked on the markTodo function.
-On the next day Marwa had worked worked on the CSS while Mohammad and I had completed working on the remining of the functions and the DOM.js, each had worked his share on the TDD.
+On the next day Marwa had worked on the CSS while Mohammad and I had completed working on the remaining of the functions and the DOM.js, each had worked his share on the TDD.